Fire bricks or refractory bricks are block of refractory ceramic material used in furnaces, kilns and fireboxes.

 Properties of fire brick:

-- They are yellow-white or white in colour.
+- Fire brick is yellow-white or white in colour.

 - A typical fire brick weighs about 30 to 35 N.